samimorris82/COMP4010-Project-1-Group-1-/Proposal.md

 	    -   Further segmentation by `sport` and/or `sex`.

 	3.  **Trend Analysis:**
 	-  Visualize and interpret changes across years.
+	    - Drop down application where user can select a sport
+     - y axis is year
+     - one graph: bmi vs age per sport
+     - second graph: bmi vs age per sport

 **II.** How has hosting the Olympics affected the host country's GDP?
 -  **Datasets Involved:**